r-uu/r-uu.github.io/src/main/md/sandbox/quarkus/create.custom.extension/create.custom.extensions.md

 ```

 >I think somewhere I saw that this is for now an unresolved issue for the quarkus maven goal ...
 Please let me know if there is a fix availabel for this.

+After that this app and the tests worked.

 To continue my POC for reusing custom java libraries in quarkus apps I also created a maven project for a minimal java library and made it available in my local maven repository: